SpicyCitrus/Project-Nimbus/README.md

 > - You may request to not be filmed during interviews/meetings regarding Project Nimbus
 ### How often does Project Nimbus get updates?
 > - Pretty often
-### I did ~rekit,~rkxp,~rkhighway and ~rktotems and its not giving me a kit
+### I did ~rekit,~rkxp,~rkhighway and ~rktotems and I'm not reciving a kit.
 - Here are some reasons why our bot may not being providing your kit
 > 1. You may have been blacklisted (contact support for more info on blacklistings)
 > 2. You may have a prefix on your client.
 Make sure ~rekit is the first and only word you type when requesting a kit
-> 3. You dont have ~ on your keyboard.
-Sadly not all keyboards come with the ~ key so you will notice we have provided the command "~rekit" in alot of the github page.
-So you can copy the command (crl+c crl+v) and still use our service
+> 3. You dont have the "~" character on your keyboard, you can also copy and paste ~rekit, ~rkxp, ~rkhighway, and ~rktotems.
-### How to identify a fake project-nimbus staff member
+### How to identify a fake Project-Nimbus staff member
-- People may claim to be project-nimbus staff so heres how to tell if they are fake or not
+- People may claim to be Project-Nimbus staff and heres how to check.
 > 1. All Project Nimbus staff have Helper role in the 0b0t archive discord server
 > 2. Project-Nimbus staff will never ask you for your coords.
-> 3. Project-Nimbus does not log/obtain coordnates, read the Privacy Policy for more info
+> 3. Project-Nimbus does not log/obtain coords, read the Privacy Policy for more info
 ### Terms Of Service
 - Don't try to crash or kick the bot, (anything negative to the bot)
 - Don't try to spam the bots kits, that will result in a blacklist.
 - Attempting to crack, gain trust of the owners to get the code, or try to modify the code.
-- Abusing a glitch in the code allowing more then 1 kit at a time.
+- Abusing any glitch in the code.
 - Not reporting a glitch to the owners.
 > Breaking any of these will result in a blacklist.
 # Privacy Policy